-High-level and low-level view.
-The final design aims to assist government workers in managing a timeline for each RFP and visualizing the overall progress of the project at its current state.
+High-level and low-level view: The final design aims to assist government workers in managing a timeline for each RFP and visualizing the overall progress of the project at its current state.
 This is done via a high-level data display with indicators per task.
-These per task indicators show the RFP phase, its completion status, its task dependencies, if it was set as a goal for the week, and its urgency (Fig. 3A).
+These per task indicators show the RFP phase, its completion status, its task dependencies, goal timeline, and its urgency (Fig. 3A).
 Hue indicates which RFP phase the task falls under, for market research (yellow), requirements development (purple), and acquisition strategy and planning (teal).
 Each task newly begins an outlined hexagon.
 As the task becomes more complete, its hue darkens.
 When an entire row of tasks is completed, it moves to the bottom of the screen.
 High priority tasks protrude outwards to grab the user's attention.
 Interdependencies are shown with links between hexagons.
 Goals for the week are shown with a crown icon and can be set by the user in the "My Goals" page (Fig. 3D).
-Users can toggle between this hexagon overview and a more traditional list view of the same tasks, which is ordered by RFP phase.
+Users can toggle between this hexagon overview and a more traditional list view of the same tasks, which is ordered by the RFP phase.